Lipoic acid: Biological sources and degradation

+Diseases

+Combined malonic and methylmalonic aciduria (CMAMMA)

+In the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA) due to ACSF3 deficiency, mitochondrial fatty acid synthesis (mtFAS), which is the precursor reaction of lipoic acid biosynthesis, is impaired.
+The result is a reduced lipoylation degree of important mitochondrial enzymes, such as pyruvate dehydrogenase complex (PDC) and α-ketoglutarate dehydrogenase complex (α-KGDHC).
+Supplementation with lipoic acid does not restore mitochondrial function.

 Chemical synthesis

 SLA did not exist prior to chemical synthesis in 1952.
 SLA is produced in equal amounts with RLA during achiral manufacturing processes.
 The racemic form was more widely used clinically in Europe and Japan in the 1950s to 1960s despite the early recognition that the various forms of LA are not bioequivalent.
 The first synthetic procedures appeared for RLA and SLA in the mid-1950s.
 Advances in chiral chemistry led to more efficient technologies for manufacturing the single enantiomers by both classical resolution and asymmetric synthesis and the demand for RLA also grew at this time.
 In the 21st century, R/S-LA, RLA and SLA with high chemical and/or optical purities are available in industrial quantities.
 At the current time, most of the world supply of R/S-LA and RLA is manufactured in China and smaller amounts in Italy, Germany, and Japan.
 RLA is produced by modifications of a process first described by Georg Lang in a Ph.D. thesis and later patented by DeGussa.
-Although RLA is favored nutritionally due to its “vitamin-like” role in metabolism, both RLA and R/S-LA are widely available as dietary supplements.
+Although RLA is favored nutritionally due to its "vitamin-like" role in metabolism, both RLA and R/S-LA are widely available as dietary supplements.
 Both stereospecific and non-stereospecific reactions are known to occur in vivo and contribute to the mechanisms of action, but evidence to date indicates RLA may be the eutomer (the nutritionally and therapeutically preferred form).